Breeds

 American

 A mandolin shaped rabbit with a pleasant demeanor, and a rich deep blue coat, and also white.
-I personally find most Americans highly suitable for communal and colony living.
+We enjoyed our Americans in communal and colony living.
 They tend to be less territorial or aggressive and I see many does able to coexist in harmony together.
 They are a big rabbit.
 The American was originally called the German Blue and was renamed after WWI.
 It was introduced as a breed in 1917.
 Its listed as critical by the Livestock Conservancy.
-More info on its history visit the club page.

 IMG_3533